Chinese Taipei Weightlifting Association

 The Chinese Taipei Weightlifting Association (CTWA; 中華民國舉重協會) is the organization representing the sport of Olympic weightlifting in the Republic of China (Taiwan), also known as Chinese Taipei.

 History

-It was established in 1962, and is a current member of both the Asian Weightlifting Federation and the International Weightlifting Federation.
+It was established in 1962, and is a member of both the Asian Weightlifting Federation and the International Weightlifting Federation.
 In 2019, IWF General Secretary Mohammed Hasan Jalood visited Taiwan and met CTWA President Chang Yang Po-Lien.